 The PGOOD pin is connected to an open drain of an internal MOSFET.
-The MOSFET turns on and pulls the pin low when either output is not within $\pm 7.5\%$ of the nominal output level as determined by the resistive feedback divider.
-When both outputs meet the $\pm 7.5\%$ requirement, the MOSFET is turned off within $10\mu s$ and the pin is allowed to be pulled up by an external resistor to a source of up to 7V.
+The MOSFET turns on and pulls the pin low when both the outputs are not within $\pm 7.5\%$ of their nominal output levels as determined by their resistive feedback dividers.
+When both outputs meet the $\pm 7.5\%$ requirement, the MOSFET is turned off within 10μs and the pin is allowed to be pulled up by an external resistor to a source of up to 7V.

-Foldback Current, Short-Circuit Detection and Short-Circuit Latchoff (LTC3727 Only)
+Foldback Current, Short-Circuit Detection and Short-Circuit Latchoff

 The RUN/SS capacitors are used initially to limit the inrush current of each switching regulator.
 After the controller has been started and been given adequate time to charge up the output capacitors and provide full load current, the RUN/SS capacitor is used in a short-circuit time-out circuit.
 If the output voltage falls to less than 70% of its nominal output voltage, the RUN/SS capacitor begins discharging on the assumption that the output is in an overcurrent and/or short-circuit condition.
-If the condition lasts for a long enough period as determined by the size of the RUN/SS capacitor, the controller will be shut down until the RUN/SS pin(s) voltage(s) are recycled.
-This built-in latchoff can be overridden by providing a >5μA pull-up at a compliance of 5V to the RUN/SS pin(s).
+If the condition lasts for a long enough period as determined by the size of the RUN/SS capacitor, the controllers will be shut down until the RUN/SS pin(s) voltage(s) are recycled.
+This builtin latchoff can be overridden by providing a $>5\mu$ A pull-up at a compliance of 4.2V to the RUN/SS pin(s).
 This current shortens the soft start period but also prevents net discharge of the RUN/SS capacitor(s) during an overcurrent and/or short-circuit condition.
-Foldback current limiting is also activated when the output voltage falls below 70% of its nominal level whether or not the shortcircuit latchoff circuit is enabled.
-Even if a short is present and the short-circuit latchoff is not enabled, a safe, low output current is provided due to internal current foldback and actual power wasted is low due to the efficient nature of the current mode switching regulator.
+Foldback current limiting is also activated when the output voltage falls below 70% of its nominal level whether or not the short-circuit latchoff 3707f circuit is enabled.
+Even if a short is present and the shortcircuit latchoff is not enabled, a safe, low output current is provided due to internal current foldback and actual power dissipated is low due to the efficient nature of the current mode switching regulator.